 For the second year in a row, Delegates Robert G. Marshall (R) and Patrick A. Hope (D), are introducing a bill that Eric Metaxes argues “would compensate victims of one of the most terrible violations of human dignity in American history: the forcible sterilization of those deemed to pose a “genetic threat” to society.”

 While there are only about ten living victims still with us today, compensating them would be a statement that we value the dignity and value of human life.
 It would be a statement that we, as a society, acknowledge the evils we have done under the false pretense of doing good.
-We need your help to encourage the Virginia legislature to do the right thing, even though there may only be a handful of living victims.
+We need your help to encourage the Virginia legislature to do the right thing, even though there may only be a handful of living victims who endured forced sterilization.
 “Whatever you did for the least of these, you did for me.”

 Perhaps hearing the story of Lewis Reynolds, one of those sterilized, will help lead you to action.
 (This video is from last year, so we have another opportunity to get the bill passed.)